maurovm/thesis_template/README.md

 \documentclass[10pt,a4paper,openany,onecolumn,twoside,final,font=Carlito,mathfont="Latin Modern Math",headingcolour={0,0,0},leftmargin=4cm,rightmargin=2cm,topmargin=2cm,bottommargin=2.5cm]{oxengthesis}
 ```

-- 10pt font size
+which will produce a thesis using a 10-point Carlito font on A4 paper size.
-- A4 paper size
+Page margins will be formatted as required by Oxford.
+Chapters will start on
-- Page margins as required by Oxford
+either recto or verso pages (openany).
+Note that the options
-- Chapters will start on either recto or verso pages (openany)
+"[onecolumn,twoside,final]" cannot be changed.

-Note that the options "[onecolumn,twoside,final]" cannot be changed.
-Review
+The OxEngThesis class template is based on the
-the documentation of the [memoir](https://ctan.org/pkg/memoir) package.
-It is
+[memoir](https://ctan.org/pkg/memoir) LaTeX package.
+As such, you can pass
-quite customisable and provides many extra features not described here.
+most of the memoir's option and, therefore, customise your document even further.

 ## Page size and margins